 - After Apple, Amazon is the second company to hit $1 trillion pounds, and the company’s upward trajectory doesn’t look set to end any time soon.

-- There are approximately 200 million Amazon Prime members worldwide, and almost 1 in 3 Americans has an Amazon Prime membership.
+- There are over 200 million Amazon Prime members worldwide, and roughly 71% of Americans have an Amazon Prime membership.
 Amazon Prime members have access to free shipping on the majority of Amazon products, as well as Amazon Prime Video streaming service, Prime Music, and audiobooks.

 - More than half (58%) of Amazon Prime members spend more than $100 dollars per month online shopping with Amazon Prime.

 - Amazon Prime Air, which is set to become one of Amazon’s biggest selling points, will deliver orders within 30 minutes of them being placed.

 - Amazon Prime Day sales usually trump Black Friday or Cyber Monday net revenue on the platform.

 Amazon seller statistics

 - There are over two and a half million third-party sellers on the platform.
 Knowing how many amazon sellers there are can make it easier to assess the competition and your business’s chance of success.